deepdivesecurity/home-lab/README.md

   - Allow internet access: disabled
 - VLAN50: Home Lab (Semi-trusted zone)

-At the time of this push, there are 2 SSIDs as follows:
+At the time of this push, there are 2 WiFi SSIDs as follows:
+- Main network
+  - Secured w/ WPA-2 to allow for the use of private pre-shared keys (PPSKs)
-- Main network: Uses private pre-shared keys (PPSKs) to connect devices to their specific VLAN
+  - Uses PPSKs to connect devices to their applicable VLAN
+- Guest network
-- Guest network: Allows for guests to connect directly to the Guest VLAN
+  - Allows for guests to connect directly to the Guest VLAN
+  - Secured w/ WPA-2/WPA-3

 ### Firewall Rules